micro-manager/micro-manager.github.io/_pages/Coherent_Cube.md

 -   Head ID (Read Only)
 -   External Power Control (Read/Write)

-{% include Note text="Lasers will automatically be shut off when Micro-Manager closes but power remains on." %}
+{% include notice icon="info" content="Lasers will automatically be shut off when Micro-Manager closes but power remains on." %}